MilesVII/agir/readme.md

 ### Less cool things
 - **No pagination in chats and scenario library (yet)**.
 It still seems to work well in chats with 500+ messages though.
 - **No lorebooks (yet)**.
-I intend to add SillyTavern lorebooks support, but Janitor's ones can not be extracted, are tricky to implement.
+I intend to add SillyTavern lorebooks support, but Janitor's ones can not be extracted.

 ## Usage
 You can use a [github-hosted version](https://milesvii.github.io/agir/).
 GitHub basically serves a static html-page, so there's no any other traffic going through it (or anyone else except your LLM provider).
 Instructions for self-hosted version are below.